Cognigy/Documentation/docs/en/docs/ai/knowledge-ai/new-chunk-strategy.md

 - Cognigy dedicated and shared SaaS.
   Only for a limited number of customers.
   If you want to use this feature, contact [Cognigy technical support](https://docs.cognigy.com/help/get-help/).
-- On-premises.
+- [On-premises](#on-premises).
 To use this feature, set up Azure AI Document Intelligence connection and provide an API key.
-The installation instruction is provided below.

-### On-Premises: Azure AI Document Intelligence Configuration
+### On-Premises

 #### Prerequisites